01 Biological dentistry · Explainer

 • Hidden infection.
 Persistent inflammation around a non-vital tooth, an old extraction site or an impacted wisdom tooth can place ongoing strain on the system.

 • Material biocompatibility.
 What we put in your mouth - metals, alloys, fillings - interacts with your physiology, which is why we favour metal-free options.
+Where a tooth has to be replaced, the same principle is why many patients travel to us for ceramic dental implants in Germany rather than titanium.

 Traditional model · meridian chart, EAV/Voll Evidence-supported · inflammation, infection, materials

-07 How we investigate
+09 How we investigate

 Looking for real findings, not assumed ones.